jVLT logo

 • Download the source code release and unpack it.

-• The newly created files contain lines that look like
+• The translation files contain lines that look like

-Uncomment them by removing the "%" character and replace the "Translation" string by a new string in your language.
+Replace all English texts by new strings in your language.
 Note that the files have to be formatted in UTF-8 which may not be supported by all text editors.

 • Find the lines in the file src/JVLT.java that look similar to the lines given below: